 - Are you committed to learning how to sand properly?

-- Are you up for a challenge that involves really hard work?
+- Are you up for a challenge that involves hard work?

 - Are you willing to accept the result of this project, no matter the outcome?